Mac-O-Chee, OH – (1870s – present castle town)

 Classification: small town

-Location: Monroe Township, Logan County – Mac-A-Cheek Castle is at 10051 Township Rd.
-47 just south of Rt.
-245 & Mac-O-Chee Castle is on County Road 1 north of the intersection of Rt.
-287
+Location: Monroe Township, Logan County – Mac-A-Cheek Castle is at 10051 Township Rd 47 just south of SR 245 & Mac-O-Chee Castle is on County Rd 1 north of the intersection of SR 287

-They accumulated large collections of oddities & interesting things from around the area & displayed them in the castles.
+They accumulated large collections of oddities & interesting artifacts from around the area & displayed them in the castles.
 The surrounding town had a post office from 1881 – 1888.
-The Piatts are buried in Mac-A-Cheek Cemetery on Township Rd.
-47 about .3 miles south of the castle.
+The Piatts were buried in Mac-A-Cheek Cemetery on Township Rd 47 about 3/10 of a mile south of the castle.
 Tours were started by family descendants in 1912 & still continue to this day.
-You can look them up on piattcastles.org or contact them on the Piatt Castles facebook page.

 Castles Website – http://piattcastles.org/Home.html